-In the light of this element, all other things being equal, more than 150,000 French people would then reside in Asia in 2022.
+In light of this element, all other things being equal, more than 150,000 French people would then reside in Asia in 2022.
 Which, for example in Vietnam, would give a population of around 10,000 people.

 What are the current trends?

-If you live in Asia (or even elsewhere), you surely came accross some news articles stating the departure of expatriates from their adopted country and return to France due to the global pandemic of Covid-19.
+If you live in Asia (or even elsewhere), you surely came across some news articles stating the departure of expatriates from their adopted country and return to France due to the global pandemic of Covid-19.

 But in what proportions exactly were these departures made?

-While expatriation experienced an increase until 2019, the years of Covid were marked by a decline in the number of French people living abroad, since between 2022 and 2021, the register of French people living abroad is reduced by 4.2%.
-Between 2020 and 2021 already, this figure had contracted by 5.1%.
+While expatriation experienced an increase until 2019, the years of Covid were marked by a decline in the number of French people living abroad, since, between 2022 and 2021, the register of French people living abroad is reduced by 4.2%.
+Between 2020 and 2021 already, this figure contracted by 5.1%.